joegreene/Spring-2014-CS-Lab--SI-/Week 10/Questions.md

 1) What are the five data types we most concern ourselves with in this class?

-2) What are the five steps taken when compiling a program for use?
+2) What are the five steps taken when compiling a program for use (high-level to executable)?

 3) What is a programming language?
 What programming language are we working with?